gabrielroag/gabrielroag/README.md

 I have 4 cats; Sylvester, Berlin, Jimbo and Yumi. 😺😸😹😻

+I live in La Paz, Baja California Sur.
+I think this is one of the best cities I've ever lived in.
+There's beautiful beaches, streets, the people are nice and the weather is amazing 👌👣☂

 <!--
 **gabrielroag/gabrielroag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.